 According to the Occupational Health and Safety Act, every employer is obliged to assess the workplace of employees.

-Since electromagnetic fields may pose adverse health effects, a risk assessment must be performed in this regard.
+Electromagnetic fields may pose adverse health effects.
+Thats why a risk assessment must be performed in this regard.

 In Germany, the protection of employees against risks arising from electromagnetic fields is governed legally by the Occupational Health and Safety Act and the Occupational Health and Safety Ordinance on the Protection of the Employees against risks arising from Electromagnetic fields (OSH Ordinance on electromagnetic fields - EMFV) that came into force on 19 November 2016.